How we use your information

 Our legal basis

 Aberdeen City Council is the Data Controller for your data.
 Wherever the Council processes personal data, we need to make sure we have a legal basis for doing so in data protection law.
 The Council understands our legal basis for processing personal data in relation to providing voluntary throughcare as Article 6(1)(e) of the General Data Protection Regulation.
-This is because the provision of voluntary throughcare is a part of our public task, as set out in the Social Work (Scotland) Act (Section27(1)(c)) 1968, as amended.
+This is because the provision of voluntary throughcare to people who want it is a part of our public task, as set out in Section 27(1) of the Social Work (Scotland) Act 1968, as amended, and Section 71 of the Criminal Justice Scotland Act 2003.
 In carrying out this task, the Council is also likely to process special categories of personal data.
 The Council understands our legal basis for doing so as Article 9(2)(h) of the General Data Protection Regulation, because processing is necessary for the provision of health or social care or treatment or the management of health or social care systems and services.